 To support effective enforcement, a licensing scheme requires:

-- A Secretariat to oversee the scheme, ensure adherence to Government policy, to make the public aware of procedures for reporting illicit sales, and to report to the Government on performance
+- a Secretariat to oversee the scheme, ensure adherence to Government policy, to make the public aware of procedures for reporting illicit sales, and to report to the Government on performance

-- Administrative officers to assess the suitability of individual applicants
+- administrative officers to assess the suitability of individual applicants

-- A system to collect information and fees
+- a system to collect information and fees

 An inspectorate of officers with appropriate training and authorization could undertake routine monitoring of outlets deemed at high risk of non-compliance and to initiate and complete all the work involved in prosecutions.
 They could also collaborate with counterparts at the state and national level involved in the identification and prosecution of national distribution networks.

-As is currently the case in the Northern Territory and Western Australia (and is under consideration in South Australia), tobacco wholesale licence holders could be required to provide the licensing authorities with details on sales volumes of each product they supply to retailers.
+As is currently the case in the Northern Territory, Western Australia and Tasmania (and is under consideration in South Australia), tobacco wholesale licence holders could be required to provide the licensing authorities with details on sales volumes of each product they supply to retailers.
 This would greatly assist with efforts to reduce illicit tobacco trade, by enabling the inspectorate to detect supply chain leaks.
 Tracking changes in sales volumes over time would also allow the Government to assess the effectiveness of tobacco control strategies at the local, regional and state-wide level.

 i In the Canadian province of Quebec, the entire supply chain is licensed including tobacco growers, transporters, manufacturers, those who store raw tobacco and/or final products. importers, wholesalers, retailers, as well as those in possession of manufacturing equipment.
 In Kenya, enforcement agents have the power to carry out inspections at any time and at any point in the supply chain, and may seize illicit products on the spot and bring immediate charges against offenders.